al1sant0s/springfield/README.md

       - "8000:8000"
     env_file:
       - .env
-    develop:
-      watch:
-        - action: sync+restart
-          path: .
-          target: /app
-        - action: rebuild
-          path: environment.yaml

 ```

 With this configuration the server will use a sqlite file as your database.
-It only requires that you provide a web server to act as a reverse proxy and serve the static files for the dashboard and DLC (i.e., nginx).
+It only requires that you provide a web server, i.e., nginx, to act as a reverse proxy and serve the DLC and static files for the dashboard.

 A simple nginx configuration for a local server, which listens on port 8080, may be specified like so: